zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance-portalcop.md

 <a name="portalcop"></a>
 ## PortalCop

-The Portal Framework team has built a tool called PortalCop that can help reduce code size and remove redundant RESX entries.
+The Portal Framework team has a tool named **PortalCop** that helps reduce code size and remove redundant RESX entries.

 <a name="portalcop-installing-portalcop"></a>
 ### Installing PortalCop

+The tool should be installed when the developer installs Visual Studio, as specified in  [portalfx-extensions-nuget-overview.md](portalfx-extensions-nuget-overview.md).
-Run the following command in the NuGet Package Manager Console.
+If not, the tool can be installed by running the following command in the NuGet Package Manager Console.

 ```
 Install-Package PortalFx.PortalCop -Source https://msazure.pkgs.visualstudio.com/DefaultCollection/_packaging/Official/nuget/v3/index.json -Version 1.0.0.339
 ```

-Or run the following in a Windows command prompt.
+The tool can also be installed by running the following command in  a Windows command prompt.

 ```
 nuget install PortalFx.PortalCop -Source https://msazure.pkgs.visualstudio.com/DefaultCollection/_packaging/Official/nuget/v3/index.json -Version 1.0.0.339